PvPqnda/pvpqnda.github.io/_posts/0000-00-00-arrow-fight.md

 Created by: PvPqnda & Hielke
 -

-Map Description:
+**Map Description:**

-Both teams will be sent to their team's island where they will quickly gather resources to prepare for the chaos that will soon strike them.
-You may craft armor, weapons... ect, but you will primarily be purchasing unique arrows that each have their own special abilities.
-For example, the TNT Arrow spawns in 1 TNT when the arrow lands.
-And the Fire Arrow lights nearby blocks on fire when the arrow lands.
-You may use the custom arrows to eliminate the opposing team.
-Once all players on their team is dead, the other team wins.
+Both teams will be sent to their team's island where they will quickly gather resources to prepare for the chaos that will soon strike them.<br>You may craft armor, weapons... ect, but you will primarily be purchasing unique arrows that each have their own special abilities.<br>For example, the TNT Arrow spawns in 1 TNT when the arrow lands.
+And the Fire Arrow lights nearby blocks on fire when the arrow lands.<br>You may use the custom arrows to eliminate the opposing team.<br>Once all players on their team is dead, the other team wins.
 However, you are unable to build from island to island.

-Marc from Mojang:
+**Marc from Mojang:**

 "Resource gathering and careful exploration in the face of adversity are a theme as old as humanity itself, and the two team/two island setup speaks to the duality wihin us all."